Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## Structure Plane
 The website consists of 2 pages.
 - First page (index.html) is **Speed Typing** game page with a logo, title, navbar, timer, letter display, input, , score, the highest score and instruction.
 - Second Page is (countries.html) is **“Learn About The Countries In The World”** page.
-The same header as the first page applies and 26 alphabest with a list of countries for country information and location on google maps.
+The same header as the first page applies and 26 alphabets with a list of countries for country information and location on google maps.

 ## Skeleton Plane
 Desktop first design, though it is also responsive website.
-Game is only available on desktop but countries information is available on mobile size as well.
-There are wireframes of Main page(index.html) and Country Courses, Accommodation and Register for mobile, tablet and desktop sizes.
+The Speed Typing game is only available on desktop but countries information is available on mobile size as well.
+There are wireframes of Main page(index.html) and Countries page(countries.html) for desktop and mobile sizes.

 * [Wireframes: Home](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/wireframe-index-html.png)
 * ~[Wireframes: Countries](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/wireframe-countries-html.png)~